 Out-of-Plane Fluidic Actuator for Curved Surface Applications

-A novel bistable fluidic actuator design which uses naturally occurring fluid dynamic instabilities instead of moving parts to create an oscillating jet that is out-of-plane from the fluid inlet port.
+Experience the future of fluidic control with our out-of-plane feedback-type fluidic oscillator.
+Revolutionize your engineering applications with unmatched precision, adaptability, and efficiency.
+Embrace innovation and elevate your industry standards with our groundbreaking bistable fluidic actuator design which uses naturally occurring fluid dynamic instabilities instead of moving parts to create an oscillating jet that is out-of-plane from the fluid inlet port.